mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 1. In the **[!UICONTROL Request]** section, paste an example of the JSON payload to send to the external service.
 This field is optional and only available for POST and PUT calling methods.

 1. In the **[!UICONTROL Response]** section, paste an example of the payload returned by the call.
 This field is optional and available for all calling methods.
-For detailed information on how to leverage API call responses in custome actions, refer to [this page](../action/action-response.md).
+For detailed information on how to leverage API call responses in custom actions, refer to [this page](../action/action-response.md).

 >[!NOTE]
 >